Ksoucha/TP2_GravityMan/README.md

 ## Features
-* The player can reverse its gravity by pressing Space
+* The player can reverse its gravity by pressing SPACE
 * The game has 3 mini-levels that have spikes and cherries to collect
   * If you touch a spike, you will restart the level
    * If you collect all of the cherries of the level, you can go to the next level